scds/data-driven-stories/part4.md

 ## 1. Explore the data visually using Tableau

 Now that you understand the data deeply, you can start probing it for stories with more confidence.
 I suggest watching some [tutorial videos](https://public.tableau.com/en-us/s/resources) of Tableau to get a basic understanding of the tool.
 It's not complicated to learn.
+Watch the video and complete the tasks described below.

+<iframe height="480" width="853" allowfullscreen frameborder=0 src="https://echo360.ca/media/e80cda6b-e45d-46e8-ba5a-e3cf8b91e269/public?autoplay=false&automute=false"></iframe>

 * Open Tableau Public and import the same [CSV file](https://github.com/scds/data-driven-stories/raw/main/assets/data/2020_CA_Region_Mobility_Report.csv) you imported into the spreadsheet.
 Refer to the video for specific steps.
 Tableau works well with long data, so no need to reshape it.
 * To recreate the same chart from the previous steps, drag the ```Date``` column to the **Columns** shelf.
 Tableau aggregates things to the largest unit, so it will group the date into years.